 Like Quilts, Inc., Missouri Star’s prominence puts it in the public eye.
 The company is one of the most well-known quilt shops in the country.
 It’s been featured in the Wall Street Journal , and last year won the small business of the year award from Federal Small Business Administration.
 Even if they keep the name for historic reasons, a shift in the language used to describe the purpose of Man’s Land could go a long way.

-It’s not just large companies that could benefit from a more conscious use of inclusive language.
+It’s not just large companies that could benefit from a more conscious use of inclusive language, to learn more how can you achieve this when targeting other cultures like Asian, check this higher Chinese tuition centre.
 We as quilters could be more thoughtful, too.
 I was talking recently with Rose DeBoer, the managing editor of Modern Patchwork Magazine, about one of the most commonly used words in the quilting world: “stash.”

 “Stash sounds like a guilty thing,” she said, “but these are your materials.
 They’re worthy and shouldn’t be hidden.
 It’s a default, but we need to look at our own default words and examine them.”